syncfusion-content/blazor-docs/blazor/common/localization.md

 #### Setting the culture Blazor's start option

-The app's culture can be set Javascript by setting `applicationCulture` in Blazor's start option by following below steps,
+The app's culture can be set JavaScript by setting `applicationCulture` in Blazor's start option by following below steps,

 * In `wwwroot/index.html`, prevent Blazor autostart by adding `autostart="false"` attribute to Blazor's `<script>` tag.